Purchase Your Fishing License

 |St. Lawrence River||Ontario, Quebec||No|

-|Lake Champlain||Quebec, Vermont||As of 1/1/04, there is a new Reciprocal Fishing License for Lake Champlain|
+|Lake Champlain||Quebec, Vermont||View information and map on reciprocal Fishing License for Lake Champlain|

 |Delaware River & West Branch Delaware River (along boundary)||Pennsylvania||Yes|

 |Greenwood Lake||New Jersey||Yes, from boat or ice only|